 Inactive private training establishments

-Information for PTEs on suspending programmes when there is an unexpected event
+Information for PTEs on suspending programmes or micro-credentials when there is an unexpected event

-A private training establishment (PTE) may want to stay registered, but become inactive, as a result of a force majeure.
+A private training establishment (PTE) may want to stay registered, but become inactive, because of a force majeure.

 A force majeure is a natural disaster, fire, flood or other similar unexpected and extraordinary major events.

-A PTE becoming inactive is also known as hibernation.
+A PTE becoming inactive is also known colloquially as hibernation.

-Inactive PTEs may be able suspend their accredited programmes and approved training for up to 2 years.
+Inactive PTEs may be able suspend their accredited programmes and micro-credentials for up to 2 years.
 PTEs will remain registered during this time.

 External quality assurance and assurance fees will stop during the hibernation period.

-PTEs will still need to pay their Annual Fee, but they can request a flexible payment plan if needed.
+PTEs will still need to pay any outstanding fees incurred before the start of the inactive period, but they can request a flexible payment plan if needed.

 Why apply for inactive PTE status

-The Education and Training Act section 352 states that the registration of a PTE lapses if a PTE doesn't deliver at least 1 approved programme, training scheme or micro-credential within a 12-month period.
+The Education and Training Act section 352 states that the registration of a PTE lapses if a PTE doesn't deliver at least 1 approved programme or micro-credential within a 12-month period.

-If NZQA approves a PTE to be inactive, this keeps a PTE's registration.
+If NZQA approves a PTE to be inactive, this preserves a PTE's registration.

 Expectations of PTEs

-NZQA expects PTEs to deliver their programmes and training to current students.
+NZQA expects PTEs to deliver their programmes and micro-credentials to current students.

-If PTEs stop delivering programmes and training due to a force majeure, NZQA will work with PTEs to support students to make other arrangements.
+If PTEs stop delivering programmes and micro-credentials due to a force majeure, NZQA will work with PTEs to support students to make other arrangements.

-Current students will be entitled to a pro rata refund, as set out in the Student Fee Protection Rules (SFP).
+Current students will be entitled to a pro rata refund, as set out in the Student Fee Protection Rules.
 Enrolled students who haven't started their studies are entitled to a full refund.

 Before a PTE can become inactive, they need to settle any compliance matters with NZQA.
 Flexible payment plans are available for PTEs that owe fees to NZQA.